4; 12022 H.E.

 Banished looks at the old question of “What is life?” and “What does it mean to be successful in life?”
 As Gideon was in the Hero’s Party with Ruti, battling hordes of demons, onto bringing the fight to the Demon Lord.
 Sounds pretty exciting, doesn’t it?
 It sounds very heroic and noble.
 What if he were instead to open an apothecary in a small village and just live a simple life?

 Many would find the second route less exciting, less protagonistic, and less heroic.
 Would such a thought be proper?
 In their own right, they are.
 However, what is life but a series of events that can be viewed and understood from infinite angles and worldviews?
 What is a failure for one is a fulfilled and happy life for another.
 Then you might ask me, “Sandy, where is the truth then?”

 I will say that is a good question.
 How do we live the perfect life?
 What is a perfect life?
 Again, is life about your career?
 Maybe stature?
 Your role in society?
 Love?
 Fulfilling your path/destiny?
 MONEY?
 It is indeed a great question.
 All I can give now in this short anime review is that it is life.
 What you do, how you live, just live.
 Instead of overthinking every step we take, let us live and put the dot right there.

-This is something I liked the way they approach Ruti’s character.
+This is something I liked about the way they approach Ruti’s character.
 The literal Hero of the land.
-Destined and Blessed by The Almighty to serve as a protector and fighter, devoid of anything that can impede such a crucial mission.
+“Destined and Blessed by The Almighty to serve as a protector and fighter, devoid of anything that can impede such a crucial mission.”
 Should one follow and fulfill their path or try to pursue their own life if they feel it goes against what they’re required to do?

-Also, the opening song never fails to brighten up the mood for me
+Also, the opening song never fails to brighten up the mood for me.

 That’s all!
-Thank you for reading ◼︎
+Thank you for reading. ◼︎